- City Projects

 What to do if you experience "blow back"?

-Recovery from a "blow back" event is simply a matter of removing any debris and the cleaning of the floors, toilets, sinks, bach, or showers that may have been impacted.
+Recovery from a "blow back" event is simply a matter of removing any debris and cleaning of the floors, toilets, sinks, bach, or showers that may have been impacted.
 You may continue normal use.
-Sewage "blow back" event that involve only the discharge of water to walls or surfaces do not result in any immediate health risk.
-However, it is important that any sewage contaminated water, any resulting debris and surfaces that have come in contact with this water be promptly and thoroughly cleanred.
+Sewage "blow back" event that involves only the discharge of water to walls or surfaces do not result in any immediate health risk.
+However, it is important that any sewage-contaminated water, any resulting debris and surfaces that have come in contact with this water be promptly and thoroughly cleaned.
 This will require the removal of any debris, the cleaning of the surfaces with a soap solution, and the disinfection of hard surfaces with a diluted household bleach/water solution.
 Regular household cleaning products are all that are needed.
 We recommend the use of rubber gloves.
-Never mix ammonia and chlorine products such as household blearch.
+Never mix ammonia and chlorine products such as household bleach.